Should You Post Your Resume on Indeed? - Insider Tips!

 When should you avoid posting a resume on Indeed?

-Of course, there may also be times when you may not want to upload your resume to Indeed or other job boards.
-For example, you might want to avoid putting your resume on those platforms if:
+Of course, there may be times when you may want to avoid uploading your resume to Indeed or other job boards.
+For example, you might want to avoid putting your resume on Indeed if:

 • You are concerned about potential privacy issues.
-Data protection is a major priority for many of these companies, but that doesn’t mean that a data breach can never occur.
-Make sure you know the risks before you post your resume to Indeed or any online site.
+Data protection is a priority for many of these companies, but that doesn’t mean a data breach can never occur.
+Make sure you know the risks before you post your resume on Indeed or any other online site.

-• Your job search plans do not include responding to multiple unsolicited job offers.
-You won’t have complete control over which companies reach out to you, so make sure that you are prepared to answer those inquiries.
+• Your job search plans don’t include responding to unsolicited job offers.
+You won’t have complete control over which companies reach out to you, so make sure you are prepared to answer those inquiries.

-• You are currently employed and don’t want your employer to know that you are looking for another job.
-Obviously, this is always a risk when you are in that situation since people in the same industry often share this type of news with one another.
-Still, a publicly available resume submission can increase the odds that your boss will discover that you’re pursuing other options.
+• You are currently employed and don’t want your employer to know you are looking for another job.
+Obviously, this is always a risk since people in the same industry often share when others are looking for a new job.
+Still, a publicly available resume submission can increase the odds your employer will discover you’re pursuing other options.
+If this is a concern, make sure your Indeed profile is set to private to reduce the chances of people seeing it.

 How much does it cost to upload my resume to Indeed?